Jackfruit

-The jackfruit (Artocarpus heterophyllus), also known as the jack tree, is a species of tree in the fig, mulberry, and breadfruit family (Moraceae).
-Its origin is in the region between the Western Ghats of southern India.
+The jackfruit or jakfruit (nangka or langka; Artocarpus heterophyllus) is a species of tree in the fig, mulberry, and breadfruit family (Moraceae).

-The jackfruit tree is well-suited to tropical lowlands and is widely cultivated throughout tropical regions of the world, including India,Bangladesh, Sri Lanka, and the rainforests of the Philippines, Indonesia, Malaysia, and Australia.
-It bears the largest fruit of all trees, reaching as much as 55 kg in weight, 90 cm in length, and 50 cm in diameter.
+The jackfruit is the largest tree fruit, reaching as much as 55 kg in weight, 90 cm in length, and 50 cm in diameter.
 A mature jackfruit tree produces some 200 fruits per year, with older trees bearing up to 500 fruits in a year.
-The jackfruit is a multiple fruit composed of hundreds to thousands of individual flowers, and the fleshy petals of the unripe fruit are eaten.
-The ripe fruit is sweet (depending on variety) and is commonly used in desserts.
+The jackfruit is a multiple fruit composed of hundreds to thousands of individual flowers; the fleshy petals of the unripe fruit are eaten by humans, in addition to the ripened fruit.

+The jackfruit tree is well-suited to tropical lowlands and is widely cultivated throughout tropical regions of the world, particularly from South Asia to Southeast Asia and Oceania.

+Its ripe fruit can be sweet depending on grown variety, which is commonly used in desserts.
 Canned green jackfruit has a mild taste and meat-like texture that lends itself to being called "vegetable meat".
 Jackfruit is commonly used in South and Southeast Asian cuisines.
 Both ripe and unripe fruits are consumed.
 It is available internationally, canned or frozen, and in chilled meals, as are various products derived from the fruit, such as noodles and chips.